-ELC Data Sharing – National Fraud Initiative 2018/19
+Data Sharing – National Fraud Initiative 2022/23

-This authority is required by law to protect the public funds it administers.
-It may share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
+At East Lothian Council we are required by law to protect the public funds we administer.
+We may share information provided to us with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.
-Computerised data matching allows potentially fraudulent claims and payments to be identified but the inclusion of personal data within a data matching exercise does not mean that any specific individual is under suspicion.
+Computerised data matching allows potentially fraudulent claims and payments to be identified, but the inclusion of personal data within a data matching exercise does not mean that any specific individual is under suspicion.

 Audit Scotland currently requires East Lothian Council to participate in a data matching exercise to assist in the prevention and detection of fraud.
 We are required to provide particular sets of data to Audit Scotland for matching for each exercise, and these are set out in Audit Scotland's instructions for participants.
-The use of data by Audit Scotland in a data matching exercise is carried out with statutory authority, normally under its powers in Part 2A of the Public Finance and Accountability (Scotland) Act 2000.
+The use of data by Audit Scotland in a data matching exercise is carried out with statutory authority - normally under its powers in Part 2A of the Public Finance and Accountability (Scotland) Act 2000.
 It does not require the consent of the individuals concerned under the Data Protection Act 2018.

 For additional information on Audit Scotland’s legal powers and the reasons why it matches particular information, see Audit Scotland's privacy notice.